pi-squared-studio/SurfaceBreath-Cooling-System-for-Ender-like-3D-printers/README.md

 It uses standard LED strips up to 12 mm wide.

 Special set spacers with thicknesses of 3, 5, 10, 20 and 50mm are used for mounting to the X-axis frame.
 A set of the spacers of various thicknesses allows you to fix the duct at almost any acceptable distance from the frame so that they don't touch various other printer mechanisms.
-In the version with tubes without a lamp, it will be enough for a standard printer to make one spacer with a thickness of 3 mm.
+In the version with the duct without a lamp, it will be enough for a standard printer to make one spacer with 3mm thickness.

 _SurfaceBreath_ can also be used as a fan to quickly cooldown the bed, a fan that will blow over the extruder elements from accidental melting during idle time, or to provide of air microcirculation in the thermoenclouse, if such is used.